William Walworth: Political career

-He is said to have suppressed usury in the city during his term of office as Lord Mayor.
-His name frequently figures as advancing loans to Edward III and Richard II.
-There was strong factionalism in the city of London during Walworth's time and faction of wealthy food merchants attracted complaints in the House of Commons for conspiring to inflate food prices, they were also generally opposed to the influence of the king's uncle John of Gaunt.
+There was strong factionalism in the city of London during Walworth's time, and a faction of wealthy food merchants attracted complaints in the House of Commons for conspiring to inflate food prices.
+They were also generally opposed to the influence of the king's uncle John of Gaunt.
+This uptick in dissatisfaction is what helped to inspire the Peasants' Revolt.